phamkv/ProjectDiary/README.md

 ## ProjectDiary - Personal Project

-A diary application to create private posts for each day.
+A diary application to create posts for each day.
 On each day, the posts from previous years are shown as well.
 Built with Spring Boot (Java), Svelte (HTML, CSS, JavaScript) and PostgreSQL.
+Deployed on fly.io.

 Check out the live demo deployment: [projectdiary.phamkv.de](https://projectdiary.phamkv.de/)